Any curriculum enquiries can be directed to:

 How does The Valley’s curriculum add value to our students?

 - On leaving The Valley in Year 11 all students have been prepared for their transition to post 16 learning.
-All students are supported within school and through external agencies to ensure they access appropriate destinations
+All students are supported within school and through external agencies to ensure they access appropriate destinations.

 - The spiritual, moral, social and cultural development of students is at least good, with many outstanding features.

-- Students develop learning behaviours and self-regulatory practices over their time at The Valley School
+- Students develop learning behaviours and self-regulatory practices over their time at the Valley School